Updated: Jan 23

 Genetics and lifestyle choices may increase the likelihood of you expereincing back pain, however, you are not predetermined to experience back pain nor is it a life sentence if you do.
 In fact, the older you get the lower your risk of experiencing back pain with most people’s back pain issues peaking in their 30’s and 40’s.
 This is in part due to your body learning to reduce micro-movements that can place stress upon the spine.
-A key factors that does increase you likelihood of experiencing back pain as you age is physical inactivity, specifically a lack of weight-bearing exercise and core conditioning.
+A key factor that does increase your likelihood of experiencing back pain as you age is physical inactivity, specifically a lack of weight-bearing exercise and core conditioning.
 Some restrictive diets may also increase your risk by lowering your intake of essential nutrients that keep your muscles, bones, and joints in tip-top condition.

 Myth 6: You should bed rest and avoid exercise with back pain.